SpotStudies/Spex-Industries-Website/README.md

 # Spex-Industries-Website

-## This is my company's Web's Repo.
+## This is my company's Web's Repo